kubedb/docs/docs/guides/mysql/concepts/migrator/index.md

 `Migration` is a Kubernetes `Custom Resource Definition` (CRD).
 It provides a declarative way to migrate an existing database — such as one running on AWS RDS or any external instance — into a KubeDB-managed database.
-You only need to describe the source and target databases in a `Migration` object, and the KubeDB courier operator will run the migration Job that copies the data and keeps the target in sync until you cut over.
+You only need to describe the source and target databases in a `Migration` object, and the kubedb-courier operator will run the migration Job that copies the data and keeps the target in sync until you cut over.

 `Migration` is a single shared CRD (`courier.kubedb.com/v1alpha1`).
 Its `spec.source` and